 The Risk Assessment Multi-Agency Panel (RAMP), which includes representatives from Victoria Police, the Department of Health & Human Services, EDVOS, Corrections, Justice, Monash Health and St Vincent, suspected a level of under-reporting particularly with respect to more serious matters during restrictions as a result of the COVID-19 pandemic.
 The group also had particular concerns in respect to suicide rates/ideation, under-reporting in the culturally and linguistically diverse community, and financial stress.
-CXXXVIII
+CXXVIIII older people flagged as family violence-related by Ambulance Victoria doubled when compared to the same period in 2019.
+CXXIX